Diagnosis and Treatment Plans

 Updating a treatment plan

-To update a treatment plan, click on the Draft tab of the treatment plan and click the Update Treatment Plan button.
+To update a treatment plan, click the New button.

 Top